Skip to main content

 How it works

 • One stateless server.
 Express + PostgreSQL + a built-in web UI.
-The app keeps no local state — point DATABASE_URL at a Postgres container or a hosted instance (RDS, etc.).
+It keeps no local state; point DATABASE_URL at any Postgres.

-• A presentation is one complete, self-contained HTML document — CSS and JS inline, scripts allowed.
-The MCP get_design_guide tool gives the LLM the authoring contract: self-containment, viewport rules, house light/dark palettes, interaction patterns, and the craft bar.
+• A presentation is one self-contained HTML document with CSS and JS inline.
+The get_design_guide tool hands the LLM the authoring contract: self-containment, viewport rules, house palettes, and interaction patterns.

 • Sandboxed by construction.
-Documents are only ever served with a CSP sandbox and embedded via <iframe sandbox>, so they run in an opaque origin: no cookies, no API access, no reach into the app or other presentations.
+Documents are served under a CSP sandbox and embedded via <iframe sandbox> in an opaque origin: no cookies, no API access, no reach into the app or other presentations.

 • MCP endpoint at /mcp (Streamable HTTP).
 Tools: get_design_guide, create_presentation, set_html, get_presentation, list_presentations, publish.